-With unseasonably warm weather, many of us are beginning to think about spring.
-Often, this is a time when we once again begin to focus on good health and self-improvement.
+Have you been looking for ways to focus on good health and self-improvement?
 The good news is that there’s another way to get healthy, and it doesn’t have to involve a gym membership!
-With the best dentistry Philly can offer, Penn Dental Family Practice wants to help guide you to a new and healthy smile.
+With the best Philly dentistry available, Penn Dental Family Practice wants to help guide you to a new and healthy smile.

-While the eyes may be said to be the window to the soul, the mouth is a window into the health of your body.
+While the eyes are windows to the soul, the mouth is a window into the health of your body.
 According to the American Dental Association, the mouth reveals signs of infections and deficiencies, which can be an indicator of other health problems in your body.

 Some research indicates that there is a link between periodontal disease and cardiovascular issues.
 The link between these two diseases is inflammation.
 In cardiovascular diseases, inflammation can cause hardening of the arteries, making blood flow to the heart difficult.
 This in turn causes heart disease and strokes.